-25. There is no explicit power contained within the Act or the Investigation Rules that provides that the IC can issue advice to a registrant.
-However, in Spencer v

-General Osteopathic Council, Mr Justice Irwin considered there was 'nothing to prevent the PCC from giving advice' to a registrant where allegations have been made out, which constitute a breach of the Osteopathic Practice Standards but where neither professional incompetence nor unacceptable professional conduct is made out.
-Correspondingly, the IC may offer advice to a registrant in connection with his or her future conduct, performance or practice which may be appropriate.
+25. There is no explicit power contained within the Act or the Investigation Rules which provides that the IC can issue advice to a registrant.
+However, in Spencer v General Osteopathic Council, Mr Justice Irwin considered there was 'nothing to prevent the PCC from giving advice' to a registrant where allegations have been made out, and which constitute a breach of the Osteopathic Practice Standards (OPS), but where neither professional incompetence nor unacceptable professional conduct is made out.
+Correspondingly, the IC may offer advice to a registrant in connection with his or her future conduct, performance or practice, where it is appropriate.

 - 26. Any advice given should be relevant to the allegations that are being considered by the IC.
-The advice should be designed to ensure future compliance with the Osteopathic Practice Standards and should clearly identify where the registrant needs to reflect on his or her future conduct or performance. - 27.
+The IC may also wish to consider the extent to which admissions have been made by the registrant when deciding whether advice is appropriate.
+The advice should be designed to ensure future compliance with the OPS and should clearly identify where the registrant needs to reflect on his or her future conduct or performance. - 27.
+The IC should carefully consider whether specific advice can adequately deal with the issue.
+Advice may be appropriate where there is no real prospect of the facts amounting to unacceptable professional conduct or where there are no aggravating factors or there is some evidence the registrant's conduct has fallen below the standards expected of an osteopath but not so far below so that there is a realistic prospect of a PCC making a finding of unacceptable professional conduct. - 28.
 If the IC decides advice is appropriate and proportionate, it should clearly set out what that advice should be.
-It should form part of the IC reasons for its decision, and be included in the outcome letter sent to the registrant. - 28.
-The IC should carefully consider whether specific advice can adequately deal with the issue.
-Advice may be appropriate where there is no real prospect of the facts amounting to unacceptable professional conduct or where there are no aggravating factors or there is some evidence the registrant's conduct has fallen below the standards expected of an osteopath but not so far below so that there is a realistic prospect of a PCC making a finding of unacceptable professional conduct.
+It should form part of the IC reasons for its decision, and be included in the outcome letter sent to the registrant.

 Note: any advice issued does not affect a registrant's registration status and will not be recorded on the Register of Osteopaths as it is not a formal sanction, nor would any restrictions be placed on the osteopath's registration.
-However, the fact that advice was issued will become part of the registrant's fitness to practise history.
+However, the fact that advice was issued will become part of the registrant's fitness to practise history.2